SpinalHDL/SpinalDoc/spinal/core/when_switch.md

 }
 ```

-{% include note.html content="Spinal check that signals defined into a scope are only assigned inside this one." %}
+{% include note.html content="SpinalHDL check that signals defined into a scope are only assigned inside this one." %}

 ## Mux